Heather Rossi

 Finance strategy & operations at McMaster-Carr

-At McMaster-Carr, I lead a 70-person finance organization.
-The scope is strategy, operations, and AI transformation for payments.
+At McMaster-Carr, I lead a 70-person finance organization across accounts payable, banking, payment processing, and inbound payments.
+The scope is strategy, operations, and AI transformation.
 Twenty years in.
+The AI work has converted seven production processes into AI-human systems, reducing headcount requirements by 20%.
 The current work is asking the questions that reframe the problem, getting the team to ask them too, and mentoring early- and mid-career managers as they grow into leadership.

 Teaching Torah to women